 What the research tells us

-A recently published review assessed the risk of heart attack with the use of the following NSAIDs: celecoxib, diclofenac, ibuprofen, naproxen, and rofecoxib (which is no longer available).
-There is now convincing evidence that these oral NSAIDs (the pill form) – can increase your risk of heart attack, including naproxen (4), which was previously thought to be a safer option (3).
-Given its protective effect on preventing heart attacks, aspirin was not included in the review.
+A published review assessed the risk of heart attack with the use of the following NSAIDs: celecoxib, diclofenac, ibuprofen, naproxen, and rofecoxib (which is no longer available) (5).
+There is now convincing evidence that these oral NSAIDs (the pill form) – can increase your risk of heart attack, including naproxen, which was previously thought to be a safer option (5;6).
+Aspirin was not included in the review (5).

 Should you chuck the NSAIDs sitting in your bathroom cabinet over these findings?
 Not necessarily.
 NSAIDs are still a valuable tool for millions of people.
 But don’t take their safety for granted either.
 If you do need an NSAID for pain, make sure that you are aware of its risks.
 Also, work closely with your doctor to find the safest possible medication, dose, and duration to get the job done.
 If you are taking aspirin to prevent a heart attack, make sure you discuss with your doctor what to take for aches and pains before reaching for another NSAID.